-As management of the City of Cleveland's ("City") Department of Public Utilities, Division of Water Pollution Control ("Division"), we offer readers of the Division's financial statements this narrative overview and analysis of the financial activities of the Division for the years ended December 31, 2008 and 2007.
+As management of the City of Cleveland's (the City) Department of Public Utilities, Division of Water Pollution Control (the Division), we offer readers of the Division's financial statements this narrative overview and analysis of the financial activities of the Division for the years ended December 31, 2009 and 2008.
 Please read this information in conjunction with the Division's basic financial statements and footnotes that begin on page 13.

 The Division was created for the purpose of supplying sewer services to customers within the Cleveland metropolitan area.
-Embarking with a rudimentary system in the late 1800s, the Cleveland sewer system developed as the City itself expanded.
-Until the early 1970s, the City operated the entire system and managed all aspects of sewage treatment and disposal.
+Embarking with a rudimentary system in the late 1800's, the Cleveland Sewer System developed as the City itself expanded.
+Until the early 1970's, the City operated the entire system and managed all aspects of sewage treatment and disposal.